Paralegal Studies A.A.S. (PLG)

 Students will gain an understanding of what paralegals can accomplish, as well as the limitations imposed by the unauthorized practice of law statute.
 Paralegals may not provide legal services directly to the public except as permitted by law.
 An internship is available to provide students with practical experience in the paralegal field.

 The primary goal of the program is to educate students to become paralegals who perform effectively in a variety of legal settings and adapt to changes in the legal environment and law practice.
 The program prepares students for careers as paralegals working under the supervision of lawyers in either the public or private sectors, as well as striving to encourage and facilitate graduates to pursue advanced degrees.
+Paralegals may not provide legal services directly to public except as permitted by law.

 Through a collaborative program of study between LCCC and Kutztown University, LCCC’s Paralegal Studies graduates may transfer to Kutztown University to major in English, Political Science, Public Administration, Criminal Justice, History, and Psychology.